 What the Refusal Costs Both of Them

 Shani is at this point still an infant.
 He has done nothing to deserve the rejection except open his eyes.
 Yet the rejection is binding in the way Puranic moments are binding.
 The first glance has set the terms of the relationship the rest of his existence will inherit.
 From that moment Shani carries a lifelong wound: the father whose light he should have shared has refused to recognise him.
-The classical commentators read this rejection as the seed of Shani's later harshness.
+The tradition reads this rejection as the seed of Shani's later harshness.
 He will become the planet that delivers consequences without sentiment, that cares nothing for status or charm, that withholds favour from those who have not earned it.
 The pattern is established by the father who first withheld favour from him.

 Surya's response is also costly to himself.
 By rejecting his own son, he sets the conditions under which the Sun's authority will be permanently checked.
 The Sun's brightness, after this moment, no longer goes uncontested in the heavens.
 Wherever Shani's gaze falls, on a planet, on a kingdom, on a chart, the solar light will have to pass through a question rather than simply illuminate.
 The story is recording, in symbolic form, why Vedic astrology treats the Sun-Saturn relationship as the most permanent unresolved tension in the planetary order.